TobenderZephyr/dsabot/README.md

 Deine Werte für MU, GE, KK sind 12, 13, 12.
 (Bonus: 6)
 Das waren deine 🎲: 1, 16, 2.
 Damit hast du 3/3 Proben bestanden.
 Dein Bonus: 3/6.
 ```
+### !talents
+Sends the User a list of talents to use on the `!talent` command.

 ### !tp [attribute1] [attribute2] [attribute3] ([bonus] [-Disadvantage/+Advantages])
 This command also rolls 3 dice and compares their values with entered arguments.
 This one is better suited for people, who did not provide a `.tda`-File or if one of the other numerous Advantages and/or Disadvantages need to be considered aswell.

+Roll with no Bonus:
+`!tp 11 11 13`

+Roll with a set Bonus of 4:
+`!tp 12 10 11 4`

+Roll with a Benefit given by the GM:
+`!tp 11 10 11 0 +2`

 # How to use
 To connect the script to a Bot, you need to create a Bot using the Discord Developer Portal.
 To do this you can follow a guide like [this](https://discordpy.readthedocs.io/en/latest/discord.html).